 - For installations with horizontal through-the-wall exhaust, it is strongly recommended that the stove combustion air be connected to the outside.
 If the home is newer or has been tightly insulated it is required to install outside combustion air.
-If you do not, then bring a 4-6 inch intake into the furnace room in the basement. - Connection to outside the house is REQUIRED for mobile home installations.
+If you do not, then bring a 4-6 inch intake into the furnace room in the basement. - 2) Connection to outside the house is REQUIRED for mobile home installations.
+We strongly urge use of the 60FAK Fresh Air Kit.